Keep refreshing your browser for updates, although they won't be as frequent as if Akron was playing...

 I get the feeling KSU is about to pull away.
 All it takes is a couple 3's.
 KSU's defense feeds off its offense.
 Miami seems to have some momentum, though.

-In typical Michael Bramos fashion, the Miami guard waited until 9:21 left in the game to hit his first field goal.
+Michael Bramos fashion, the Miami guard waited until 9:21 left in the game to hit his first field goal.
 He's either the star or he's invisible.
 Miami is up 38-35.

 If Miami wins, I hope someone pilfers ESPN's video footage of Penno's Prayer.
 You know they'll play it at least five times tomorrow.